 Patrons found to be viewing pornography or other material deemed inappropriate for a public setting will be subject to the following procedure:

 - At the first offense, a verbal warning will be issued by a staff member or security personnel that the viewing of inappropriate material is unacceptable and if continued will result in the loss of Internet privileges.
 A note will be placed on the patron account.

-- At the second offense, the patron will be verbally informed that Internet privileges are suspended for a period of one year.
-A note will be placed on the patron account and an incident report will be completed and signed by library staff, security personnel and the library director.
+- At the second offense, the patron will be verbally informed that Internet privileges are suspended.
+A block will be placed on the patron account and an incident report will be completed and signed by the library staff directly involved in the incident.

 SCPL Meeting Room Policy

 The Meeting Rooms of the Schenectady County Public Library are available for a variety of social, cultural and educational activities and discussions of current public questions.
 Use of meeting rooms is free of charge for non-profit groups; all other groups will be charged $100 for up to a three-hour rental.

 They are available on equal terms to all groups in the community, regardless of beliefs and affiliations of their members, provided that the meetings are open to the public.
 No charge shall be made for admission to any meeting and no collection shall be taken up; neither may dues be collected.
 Use of the rooms is limited to three meetings per calendar year for any organization.
 Events may not be scheduled more than two months in advance of the meeting date.

 Meeting rooms are available at the following libraries.
 Please contact the individual library for more information and to book a room.